stephen-shopopop/duck-functional-programming/README.md

-# Welcome to Duck Pattern Design slides
+# Welcome to Duck Functional Programming slides

 To start the slide show: